Roles of Polarization and Detuning in the Noise-induced Relaxation Dynamics of Atomic-Molecular Bose Condensates: Dynamical equations

 \section{Dynamical equations}

-In Sec. \ref{MF_BBR}, we analyze the mean-field (MF) and beyond-mean-field (BBR) dynamics of the Bloch vector components.
-In Sec. \ref{clasiical analogy}, we establish an analogy between the MF and BBR regimes with the strong and weak coupling limits.
-Finally, in Sec. \ref{mathematics}, we show that among all the variance terms, $\Delta_{zz}$ leads to maximum fluctuation.
-As a result, the relaxation time is difficult to calculate in presence of $\Delta_{zz}$.
+In Sec. \ref{MF_BBR}, we analyze the mean-field (MF) and beyond-mean-Field dynamics of the Bloch vector components.
+In Sec. \ref{clasiical analogy}, we establish an analogy between the MF and BBR regimes of the two-mode condensate, with the weak and strong coupling limits of a classical spring-mass system.
+In Sec. \ref{mathematics}, we show that our system is analogous to a forced, damped harmonic oscillator.
+The frequency of oscillation ($\omega_i$), the intrinsically generated force ($F_i$), and the damping coefficient ($\lambda_i$) depend on the first (mean values) and second moments (variances and covariances) of the Bloch vector components.